 Helen Richardson is a writer and editor living in the Blue Mountains, NSW.
-She has an honours research masters in Australian Literature from the University in Sydney and a Certificate in Editing and Publishing from the University of Technology, Sydney.
-Helen runs a manuscript appraisal and editing agency, Mountain Manuscripts, and has worked as a freelance editor for many years.
+She has an honours research masters in Australian Literature from the University in Sydney and a Certificate in Editing and Publishing from UTS.
+Helen does manuscript appraisals and editing for Mountain Manuscripts, and has worked as a freelance editor for many years.

-Her story “King of the Air” appeared in Sleepers Almanac no. 6 – “a claustrophobic tale about a birdwatcher with ambiguously malevolent intentions” – Emmett Stinson Known Unknowns.
+“King of the Air” appeared in Sleepers Almanac no. 6: “a claustrophobic tale about a birdwatcher with ambiguously malevolent intentions”, Emmett Stinson Known Unknowns.
 “Extremely spooky,” Owen Richardson The Age.
-“King of the Air” was read out as part of the Summer Reading Relay, an event organised by Victoria University and the State Library of Victoria.

 A Book in the Woods is devoted to reading, writing, publishing and the literary world.